MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/use-sales-copilot.md

   - Who is the owner of Alpine Ski House?
   - Show me all my opportunities that are closing this month.

-These questions are answered using the data stored in Dataverse, which is the underlying data platform for Dynamics 365 Sales.
 For more such questions, see [Questions about sales data](faqs-sales-copilot-natural-language.md#questions-about-sales-data).

 - **Questions with sales-specific terminology:** Questions that are based on terms specific to Sales organizations.
 Questions around the following topics are supported: